Montana-Media-Arts/course-in-a-box/modules/week-3/_posts/2017-01-09-basicStructure.md

     <body>
         <h1>This is the Main Heading</h1>
         <p>This text might be an introduction to the rest of the page.
 And if the page is a
-             long one it might be split up into several sub-headings.<p>
+             long one it might be split up into several sub-headings.</p>
         <h2>This is a Sub-Heading</h2>
         <p>Many long articles have sub-headings so to help you follow the structure of what
              is being written.
 There may even be sub-sub-headings (or lower-level headings).</p>